Torsion of the Testicular Appendices and Epididymis

 Ultrasonography

 Ultrasonography can be useful in distinguishing torsion of a testicle and torsion of an appendix testis.
 Testicular appendage torsion appears as a lesion of low echogenicity with a central hypoechogenic area.
 The presence of a large appendix adjacent to the epididymis (in the absence of clinically detectable inflammation) may signify testicular involvement.
-If the edematous appendix and the head of the epididymis are close enough, this condition will have the "Mickey Mouse" appearance on transverse view.
+If the edematous appendix and the head of the epididymis are close enough, this condition will have a "Mickey Mouse" appearance on transverse view.

 Color Doppler ultrasonography

-Standard US of the scrotum should include both grayscale and Doppler studies.
-Linear high-resolution transducers should be used, and te studies should include both the scrotum and inguinal areas.
-In patients with torsion, a normal homogeneous echo pattern is likely to indicate a viable testis, whereas a hypoechoic or inhomogeneous testis is likely to be nonviable.[12]
+Standard ultrasonography of the scrotum should include both grayscale and Doppler studies.
+Linear high-resolution transducers should be used, and studies should include both the scrotum and inguinal areas.
+In patients with torsion, a normal homogeneous echo pattern is likely to indicate a viable testis, whereas a hypoechoic or inhomogeneous testis is likely to be nonviable.[22]

 Radionuclide imaging